carlosdorelli/tcadmin-installer/README.md

 | Ubuntu           | 18.04   | :white_check_mark: |             |
 |                  | 20.04   | :white_check_mark: |             |

-## Using the installation scripts

-To use the installation scripts, simply run this command as root.
-The script will ask you whether you would like to install just the panel, just the daemon or both.
+## Let's install it!

+Just run the command below in your terminal

 ```bash
 bash <(curl -s https://pterodactyl-installer.se)
 ```

-_Note: On some systems, it's required to be already logged in as root before executing the one-line command (where `sudo` is in front of the command does not work)._

-Here is a [YouTube video](https://www.youtube.com/watch?v=E8UJhyUFoHM) that illustrates the installation process.

 ## Firewall setup

-The installation scripts can install and configure a firewall for you.
-The script will ask whether you want this or not.
-It is highly recommended to opt-in for the automatic firewall setup.
+The installation scripts already install and configure a firewall for you.
+Just sit and relax!

 ## Contributors ✨

-Copyright (C) 2018 - 2021, Vilhelm Prytz, <vilhelm@prytznet.se>
+Copyright (C) 2021, Carlos "Eldremor" Dorelli, <carlos@timberhost.com.br>

-Created and maintained by [Vilhelm Prytz](https://github.com/vilhelmprytz).
+Created and maintained by [Carlos "Eldremor" Dorelli](https://github.com/eldremor/tcadmin-installer).

-Special thanks to the Discord moderators [sam1370](https://github.com/sam1370) and [Linux123123](https://github.com/Linux123123) for helping on the Discord server!
+Special thanks to Luis Alvarenga for keep TCAdmin always the best during all these years!